Press Release: Lawyerist Sues TechnoLawyer to Invalidate Its BigLaw and SmallLaw Trademarks

 Background

-In February, Lawyerist published an article by Gyi Tsakalakis, Above the Law Goes Small Law, about blog Above the Law and its new columns on solo and small firm law practice.
+In February, Lawyerist published an article by Gyi Tsakalakis, Above the Law Goes Small Law, about blog Above the Law and its columns on solo and small firm law practice.

 Shortly afterward, Lawyerist received a take-down notice from Fish & Richardson, PeerViews’s intellectual property law firm.
 Fish attorney Kristen McCallion said she was